Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Experiment

 \subsection{Ablation Study}

-To further examine the contribution of each component and compare different fine-tuning strategies, we conduct ablation experiments under different configurations of fine-tuning phases, model sizes and fine-tuning strategies, as summarized in Table~\ref{tab:ablation}.
-The results show that performing only the first-phase fine-tuning (distribution alignment with the training set) leads to a relatively high KL divergence (0.3086), while adding the second-phase distribution shift alignment reduces the error, confirming the effectiveness of the proposed shift alignment loss.
-Comparing different fine-tuning strategies, updating only the last transformer layer achieves performance comparable to full-model fine-tuning, demonstrating that our method mainly improves the output distribution rather than requiring large-scale parameter updates.
-Furthermore, increasing the model size from 4B to 32B also brings improvement.
+To further examine the contribution of each component and compare different fine-tuning strategies, we evaluate the WD of different fine-tuning phases, model sizes and fine-tuning strategies on both tasks, as summarized in Table~\ref{tab:ablation}.
+The results show that the second-phase of distribution shift alignment reduces the error, confirming the effectiveness of the proposed shift alignment loss.
+Comparing different fine-tuning strategies, updating only the last transformer layer achieves performance comparable to full-model fine-tuning.
+Furthermore, model size matters more in the generation task, which relies on generalization ability of the LLM, while enhancement benefits less from scaling given its question-specific adaptation.